leoxialtd/Leoxia.Abstractions/README.md

 - All abstractions are interfaces as we don't expect abstractions to have any behavior (not even the fancy implicit cast).
 We don't want the abstractions to be secretely casted to another "not-so-abstract" type under the hood.
-- We use a convenient extension method Wrap() to wrap all classes instances intended to be wrapped.
+- We use a convenient extension method Adap() to adap all classes instances intended to be adapted to the mockable interface.
+See [Design Pattern Adapter](https://en.wikipedia.org/wiki/Adapter_pattern)
 - Abstractions are in the separate library.
 Implementations are in another.
 - If abstractions are interfaces, they don't need to be tested.
 - We don't provide any kind of test tools.
 Use a mock library instead.